Customers Bancorp (CUBI)

 Originally founded with a "high-tech, high-touch" branch-light banking strategy, Customers Bancorp (NYSE:CUBI) is a bank holding company that provides commercial and consumer banking services through its Customers Bank subsidiary, with a focus on business lending and digital banking.

-• A downside is its day-to-day expenses have swelled relative to revenue over the last five years as its efficiency ratio increased by 8.6 percentage points
+• One risk is its day-to-day expenses have swelled relative to revenue over the last five years as its efficiency ratio increased by 8.6 percentage points

-Customers Bancorp shows some signs of a high-quality business.
-If you believe in the company, the valuation seems fair.
+Customers Bancorp is close to becoming a high-quality business.
+If you’ve been itching to buy the stock, the valuation seems fair.

 StockStory Analyst Team